mrehkopf/WuetendesSeil/README.md

 * MANUAL input selection (press middle button to toggle)
 * fast input seeking, no running light; no ping-pong search direction
 * LEDs are OFF during seeking, only the input found will be illuminated
-* LED PWM disabled to eliminate humming noise in the audio output
+* LED PWM disabled to eliminate buzzing noise in the audio output
 * 2s input loss tolerance (to avoid seeking on console reset)

 ## Usage ##